chriscn/LoginPage/README.md

 `logout.php` - logouts the user when redirected to this page `config.php` - contains config option mainly regarding the database `hash.php` - contains the hashing function (salt and pepper are stored here)
+##TODO
+ - `logout.php` does not exist and the function is available to all pages